Hilliard Davidson High School

 Hilliard Davidson High School is a public high school in the Hilliard City School District in Hilliard, Ohio, a suburb of Columbus, Ohio.
 It is the first of three high schools in the district, the other two being Hilliard Darby High School and Hilliard Bradley High School.
 The school is located at 5100 Davidson Road, just north of Hilliard Weaver Middle School.
 The mascot is the Wildcat, and the school's colors are royal blue and white.

 Hilliard Davidson High School was originally called Hilliard High School.
 It was renamed in 1997 when Hilliard Darby High School opened.

 Academics

 Davidson offers Advanced Placement courses, as well as honors courses.
 The Advanced Placement courses are weighted into students' GPAs accordingly.

 Online education

 Hilliard Davidson has an e-campus system, to each his own on which students can take several classes that are offered by the district online.
 Hilliard Davidson also makes use of independent online study programs from Brigham Young University and Indiana University.

 Music

 The music department at Davidson includes band, orchestra, and choir.

 The choirs consist of concert and symphonic, with the top choir being senior choir.
-Alongside that Davidson’s a cappella group is known as “madricals” or “BKOTB”.
+Alongside that Davidson’s a cappella group is known as “madrigals” or “BKOTB”.
+“BKOTB” is short for “Blue Kids On The Block”.